gvwilson/sdxpy/en/src/dataframe/index.md

 ### Fixture functions {: .exercise}

-Read the documentation for the `@fixture` decorator in [pytest][pytest] and the modify the tests in this chapter to use it.
+Read the documentation for the `@fixture` decorator in [pytest][pytest] and modify the tests in this chapter to use it.

 ### Using arrays {: .exercise}